harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 </style>
 ```

-When I start my app and visit localhost I get the following HTML document back.
+When I start my app and visit localhost I get the following HTML from the Express.js server.

 ```html
 <!DOCTYPE html>